ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

-Since it's easier to work with logarithms, we assume the log of the likelihood:
+Since it's easier to work with logarithms when we study a product, as we do in this case, we take the log of the likelihood:

 {% highlight python %}
 {% raw %}
-# Log-Likehood that all number were randomly drawn from a normal distribution with m = 0, s = 1
+# Log-Likelihood that all number were randomly drawn from a normal distribution with m = 0, s = 1
 math.log( np.prod( [pdf(x, 0, 1) for x in dat] ) )

 # -11.613512087983674